Huang Bowen

-Huang Bowen (黄博文 (Huáng Bówén); born 13 July 1987) is a Chinese former professional footballer who played as a midfielder.
+Huang Bowen (黄博文 (Huáng Bówén); born 13 July 1987) is a Chinese football coach and former professional footballer who played as a midfielder.

 Club career

 Huang Bowen started his football career with Beijing Guoan when he was promoted to the club's first team in the 2004 season.
 As a promising youngster, he made his debut for the club on 26 May 2004 in a 4–1 win against Shenyang Ginde that also saw Huang score his first goal, at the age of 16 years and 317 days, he held the record as the youngest ever goalscorer in top tier Chinese football for nearly 19 years, until it being broken by Shahsat Hujahmat in April 2023.
 By the end of his debut season, he'd played in six league games.
 Although these were often as a substitute, he would gradually start to establish himself within the senior team.
 In the subsequent seasons, he continued to make substitute appearances and gradually established himself as a regular for the club.
 It wasn't until the 2007 season that Huang started to establish himself as an integral member of the Beijing squad, helping them finish as runners-up in the league.

 On 10 February 2011, Huang transferred to K-League side Jeonbuk Hyundai Motors.
 He made his debut for the club on 6 March 2011 in a 1–0 loss against Chunnam Dragons.
 This was followed by his first goal for the club in an AFC Champions League game on 6 March 2011 in a 4–0 win against Arema FC.

 On 7 July 2012, Huang transferred to Chinese Super League side Guangzhou Evergrande.
 He was a vital part of Guangzhou's winning run in the 2013 AFC Champions League as the club became only the second Chinese side to win a continental title.
 On 13 August 2017, Huang suffered a lumbar fracture during a league match against Henan Jianye when he was knocked off balance by Ricardo Vaz Tê, which ruled him out for the rest of the season.

 On 25 April 2023, Huang announced his retirement from professional football.
 In a heartfelt statement posted on social media, he thanked every club he has played for during his career and apologized to Beijing Guoan fans for not rejoining the club as promised when returning from South Korea.